evertheylen/evertheylen.github.io/content/post/bun-benchmark/index.md

     - benchmark
 ---

 In this article I'll be comparing the performance of [Bun](https://bun.sh/) vs [Node](https://nodejs.org/).
-In particular (as bun is many things), I will focus on their performance as the runtime for your server-side JavaScript code.
+In particular (as Bun is many things), I will focus on their performance as the runtime for your server-side JavaScript code.
 With Node being the default choice for many, Bun has to prove it is worthy of your attention.
 It makes strong claims:

-- There’s a benchmark right on the homepage, claiming almost *5 times* more requests per second than node! [^1].
+- There’s a benchmark right on the homepage, claiming almost *5 times* more requests per second than Node! [^1].
 - In the [documentation](https://bun.sh/docs/cli/run#performance), they claim that *“In most cases, the startup and running performance is faster than V8, the engine used by Node.js and Chromium-based browsers.”*

 [^1]: I believe there is a chance Bun is kinda cheating here, with a different version of React than what Node uses.
 See [this benchmark](https://medium.com/deno-the-complete-reference/node-js-vs-deno-vs-bun-server-side-rendering-performance-comparison-f80a5abc766f).